wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/JavaScript.md

 ```

 ## Get a Thumbnail with Computer Vision API Using JavaScript <a name="GetThumbnail"> </a>
-With the [Get Thumbnail](https://dev.projectoxford.ai/docs/services/56f91f2d778daf23d8ec6739/operations/56f91f2e778daf14a499e1fb) you can  crop an image based on its region of interest (ROI) to the height and width you desire, even if the aspect ratio differs from the input image.
+Use the [Get Thumbnail method](https://dev.projectoxford.ai/docs/services/56f91f2d778daf23d8ec6739/operations/56f91f2e778daf14a499e1fb) to  crop an image based on its region of interest (ROI) to the height and width you desire, even if the aspect ratio differs from the input image.

 #### Get a Thumbnail JavaScript Example Request